mariannazhang/PowerPoint-auto-coding/readme.md

 - (Should be a better way lol but) For jank debugging, add MsgBox (X) at a key point of the code to check that X looks okay.
 - If the Excel file did not update, or if a button that should have done something didn't do something, check your code for errors.
 - If the Excel file is locked for editing when you open it, force quit Excel from Task Manager and check your code for errors.
 - If you're stuck, google "VBA" and whatever you're stuck on.
-StackExchange and ExcelVBA are your friends.
+[Microsoft Office VBA documentation](https://docs.microsoft.com/en-us/office/vba/api/overview/powerpoint), StackExchange, and ExcelVBA help forums are your friends.
 Most info online is about Excel, but it will transfer with occasional minor tweaks (worksheet -> slide, etc)

-****IMPROVEMENTS****
+# Future improvements
 Feel free to make edits and improvements to the code yourself!

 Improvements I'm thinking to do:
 - Move device to the end so responses can be easily pasted into appt tracking.
-- Writing column name (measure name) and response to Excel after every response, rather than saving at the end.
-This will help avoid accidental double responses/non-responses causing misalignment between the two arrays.
-Currently, array values are also lost when you prematurely exit slide show (eg during resource allocation measure), so writing as you go would address that.
+- Closer correspondence between column names and responses, to avoid accidental double responses/non-responses causing misalignment between the two arrays.
+Can pull the name of each measure from the name of the slide the macro is on.
+Not sure whether the best way to address this is with a dynamic 2D array or writing to Excel as you go.
+Writing to Excel as you go would add significant runtime, but might be necessary to implement coding for a resource allocation measure.
-- Adding macros to track resource distributions.
-I have code that successfully counts distribution of target objects in left vs right, or top vs bottom of screen, but the rest of the code will need to be restructured to write to Excel after every response, since the arrays are lost when you exist slide show.
-Will also need to reset target objects after distribution response is recorded.
+- Implement a resource allocation measure.
+Resource allocation involves exiting slide show to allow participants to move target objects around.
+I have code that successfully counts allocation of target objects in left vs right, or top vs bottom of screen, but unfortunately, prematurely exiting slide show before responses are written to Excel apparently causes all stored values to be lost.
+So resource allocation may require that we write to Excel as we go, or that we save to Excel right before resource allocation.
+Target objects will also need to be reset after the resource allocation response is recorded.